 Our novel iron-anode provides a solution to the drawbacks caused by the iron anode in the traditional Nickel-Iron system, originally developed by Thomas Edison.
 With our patented chemistry, envisioned rethinking electrode- and cell design and recycling possibilities we aim to achieve the lowest cost per stored kWh available.

 Nickel-based electrodes have an astonishing lifetime thousands of cycles.
-We have achieved 2300 full Depth of Discharge cycles on our iron electrodes without any form of cooling, cycling 3-4 times a day.
+We have achieved more than 2500 full Depth of Discharge cycles on our iron electrodes without any form of cooling, cycling 3-4 times a day.
 When cooling is applied in our field-prototypes, we expect to be able reach more than 5000 cycles.
 Nickel-iron batteries are known for their long lifetime and ability to cycle 10.000 times and our expectation is that with our novel production method we can bring our chemistry to those cycle life levels and maintain the improved charge-discharge kinetics.

 - Ability to charge and discharge in 15 min.